 Where a student breaches the code, the University may take disciplinary action in accordance with the Student Misconduct Procedures (pdf).

 Any student or staff member can raise an allegation of misconduct.
 All allegations of misconduct are subject to an investigation process.
-Designated Officers (within Schools, Faculties or Departments), the Conduct and Integrity Unit and specifically appointed Investigative Officers have the authority to investigate allegations.
+Designated Officers (within Schools, Faculties or Departments), the Student Conduct and Integrity Unit and specifically appointed Investigative Officers have the authority to investigate allegations.

 If an allegation is proven, Appendix B of the Student Misconduct Procedures sets out appropriate penalties.
 This can range from a formal warning to suspension or exclusion, depending on the severity of misconduct.